hiroshimamiya/EPIB607/Syllabus.md

 1-term of e-book purchase entitles students to 6 months access to our Achieve platform, but they are able to download the e-book for 4 years.

+I will draw several example from this book during the class, but you do not need the book to obtain the answers.

 **Optional e-book (free)**
 *OpenIntroStatistics Fourth Edition* (2019)
 By David Diez, Mine C¸ etinkaya-Rundel, Christopher D Barr